I started PetArtWorks in 2018 because I liked painting pet portraits so much I decided to make it a second career.

 Short and Sweet

-I’m Steve Merryman, and I’m the founder, president, CEO and head janitor of PetArtWorks.
+I’m Steve Merryman, and I’m the founder, president, CEO and head janitor of SIGMADOG (the parent company of PetArtWorks).
 It’s a small studio just above my garage, and I wear a lot of hats.
 That’s not a metaphor: I actually wear a lot of hats because genetics are cruel and took my hair.

 A Passion for Pet Portraits